Skip to content

 5. Dating while you’re still living at home gives you the unique opportunity to learn more about Christian relationships under the watchful guidance of your parents.

-It’s not right for everyone, but it’s not wrong as a whole.
+It’s not right for everyone but it’s not wrong as a whole.
 Your best bet is to follow your parents’ and/or church’s view on the best time to start dating—keeping in mind what’s right for you individually.

-How do you know he/she’s worth dating?
+> How do you know he/she’s worth dating?

-Don’t fuss over minor imperfections.
+I talk about each of these in detail in 3 Most Important Qualities of a Good Boyfriend for Christian Girls.
+(Fellows reading this can swap roles.)
+It’s important to note, however, that Christians must date Christians.
+No exceptions.
+But don’t fuss over minor imperfections.
 And don’t overlook someone who doesn’t fit your childhood vision of a swarthy knight in shining armor!

-If you’re best friends with someone of the opposite sex, should you take a chance at a dating relationship?
+> If you’re best friends with someone of the opposite sex, should you take a chance at a dating relationship?

 But don’t date someone just because he’s your best friend.
 Too many good relationships are ruined when one person develops romantic feelings for the other out of a neediness that disguises an internal emptiness.
 Stop and consider what makes you want to date this person.
 Is it because you see him as a viable long-term partner, or have you developed an emotional attachment that could be clouding your judgment?